New England

 Librarian - Mary Mangan

-I am a fan of many textile crafts and of American history.
-I came to lace through my volunteer work at an American Revolutionary War site in my hometown.
-When I grasped the important role of lace in fashion and in the economy, I was determined to learn how it was made.
-My beginner class with NELG in 2019 has opened up so many opportunities to learn new skills and unearth new stories of lace history.
-I am particularly interested in America's only handmade bobbin lace, Ipswich Lace.
-And I have so many books now.
-Let me loan you some.
+Mary is a fan of many textile crafts and of American history.
+She came to lace through volunteer work at an American Revolutionary War site in her hometown of Somerville, MA.
+When she grasped the important role of lace in fashion and in the economy in that era, she was determined to learn how it was made.
+A beginner class with NELG in 2019 has opened up many opportunities to learn new skills and unearth new stories of lace history, and a class with Ipswich lace expert Karen Thompson began her training in Ipswich lace.
+She has also received a grant in 2024 from the Wikimedia Foundation to improve the quality of lace information in Wikipedia.
+In 2025 Mary was awarded a Massachusetts Cultural Council grant as a "culture bearer" for lace history in the state.

 Requests to borrow books from the NELG Library should be sent to NELGLibrarian@gmail.com